MoviePass parent drops another 46%

 The obvious option is to radically control burn.
 The company could offer pricier tiers for heavy users of MoviePass, and could put a ceiling on the number of films a customer can watch per month as it did temporarily a few weeks ago.
 Lowe seems deeply committed to overall subscriber growth though, and that makes any sort of constraints on the product unlikely.
 The reason is that subscribers are the leverage Lowe needs to negotiate better partnership arrangements with theater chains, so he has to keep trying to grow users rapidly.

-One theory is that the company could be negotiating equity deals with theaters chains like AMC, which could be enticed by the low price of the stock to “buy in” to MoviePass’ popularity.
+One theory is that the company could be negotiating equity deals with theater chains like AMC, which could be enticed by the low price of the stock to “buy in” to MoviePass’ popularity.
 Such media equity partnerships are not unusual — Sony, for instance, was a major shareholder in Spotify, as was Warner Music group, although both have since sold off large percentages of their holdings.
 Given the reliance of MoviePass on theater chains, building an equity partnership could prove to be the service’s savior.

 A well-publicized partnership — including discounted movie tickets for MoviePass — could boost the stock significantly since the cost savings would improve the company’s burn rate.
-That could be an enticing proposition for the chains, since they could realize an almost immediate gain on their investment, plus the on-going proceeds of a partnership going forward.
+That could be an enticing proposition for the chains, since they could realize an almost immediate gain on their investment, plus the ongoing proceeds of a partnership going forward.

 The other tactic would be to sign up more MoviePass subscribers who watch limited films.
 This is what might be called the “gym membership model” of trying to identify customers who want to buy a membership as an aspirational purchase, but who won’t actually use the facilities often.
 The challenge, beyond the incredibly short time period to try to build that marketing funnel, is that MoviePass appears to lose money on the very first ticket a customer purchases.
 The question isn’t how much revenue each customer generates, but how much the losses can be minimized.

-The situation is a high-wire act, and the company will either hit the ground in the next few weeks, or it will right the ship, limit expenses, and get enough equity investors to give it some cash to burn and keep on growing.
+The situation is a high-wire act, and the company will either hit the ground in the next few weeks, or it will right the ship, limit expenses and get enough equity investors to give it some cash to burn and keep on growing.
 I’d say use your MoviePass while you have it, but then again, that’s exactly why the company is faltering to begin with.